stellarbear/getpass/README.md

 Advantages:
 * App generates different cryptographically strong passwords for every account you want to protect
 * You don’t have to remember anything but your secret keyword
-* Getpass service is available 24/7 on every device at getpass.io
+* Getpass service is available 24/7 on every device at getpass.work
 * None of your data is transferred anywhere (not a single POST request to third party servers is send).
 You secret keyword is not stored (even locally)
 * You don’t have to trust some proprietary software to protect your critical data (you can examine our source codes and help us to improve Getpass as well)